 Those microorganisms will then travel through the atmosphere, eventually find a new host and subsequently emerge as a new type of disease-causing virus like SARS, Ebola and H1N1.
 The COVID-19 is cited as the most recent example.

 Now more than ever, the need to reduce the major drivers of global warming has become more pressing.
 All the more reason for global leaders to pursue plans of broad and global use of electric cars.
 Adopting it as a mandatory measure can greatly reduce the greenhouse gasses that have been warming and polluting the Earth’s atmosphere, particularly carbon dioxide (CO2).

 Electric Car Characteristics that Can Help Reduce CO2 Emissions

 Although electric cars are still capable of emitting greenhouse gases, the amount released is minimal when compared to the CO2 emissions produced by petrol and diesel fueled vehicles.
 Studies have shown that a single electric car on roads can reduce an average of 1.50 million grams of carbon dioxide during a year.
 The amount of reduction is said to be equivalent to four (4) return flights between London (UK) and Barcelona (Spain).

 That is mainly because electric cars are powered by electric motors as opposed to gasoline-fueled cars that are outfitted with an internal combustion engine.
 Also called plug-in electric vehicles or EVs, electric cars use a large battery pack that stores electricity obtained from charging the battery pack in a charging station or any 110-volt electrical outlet.

-Moreover, if an electric car runs out of electrical power and gets stalled before reaching a charging station, the EV driver can simply request the closest towing service provider to send a truck that can charge the vehicle’s battery pack.
+Moreover, if an electric car runs out of electrical power and gets stalled before reaching a charging station, the EV driver can simply request the towing san jose ca to send a truck that can charge the vehicle’s battery pack.